genaforvena/tikziod-thinking/README.md

 After running the script:

-1. An HTML file named `intersecting_texts.html` will be generated in the same directory.
+1. An interactive HTML file named `intersecting_texts.html` will be generated in the same directory.

 2. Open this file in any modern web browser to view the visualization.